The Einstein Relation on Metric Measure Spaces: Fractal Dimensions and the Einstein Relation

-We omit mentioning the constant if $c=1$. \end{defin} Of course, we are mainly interested in the case $c=1$ since this means that geometry, analysis and stochastic on the given mm-space ``fit well together''.
-Nonetheless, the invariance properties derived in chapter 3 hold regardless of the concrete value of this constant.
+We omit mentioning the constant if $c=1$. \end{definition} Of course, we are mainly interested in the case $c=1$ since this means that geometry, analysis and stochastic on the given mm-space ``fit well together''.
+Nonetheless, the invariance properties derived in Section~\ref{sec:ERMMS} hold regardless of the concrete value of this constant.